SAGE Electrochromics

 SAGE Electrochromics, Inc., a wholly owned subsidiary of Saint-Gobain, is a specialized window glass developer based in Faribault, Minnesota.

 The company develops electronically tintable smart glass (also called electrochromic glass, EC, or dynamic glass), for use in building windows, skylights and curtainwalls, that can be electronically tinted or cleared to optimize daylight and improve occupant comfort in buildings.

-According to the U.S. Department of Energy’s (DOE) Lawrence Berkeley National Laboratory (LBNL), "(SAGE's SageGlass technology) has the potential to reduce building heating and air conditioning equipment size by up to 25%, resulting in construction cost savings."
+The U.S. Department of Energy’s (DOE) Lawrence Berkeley National Laboratory (LBNL), SAGE's SageGlass technology could potentially reduce the size of building heating and air conditioning equipment size by up to 25%, which may lead to construction cost savings."

 History

 The company was founded in 1989 by former CEO John Van Dine as Sun Active Glass Electrochromics, Inc. (SAGE) in a Valley Cottage, New York, laboratory.
 In 1992 the company moved to Rutgers University’s Department of Ceramic Science and Engineering for R&D collaboration with Rutgers scientists.

 In 1994, the company changed its name to SAGE Electrochromics, Inc.

 It moved to Faribault, Minnesota, in 1998, where over the next five years it refined the production process and testing of its first commercial product, SageGlass, in its pilot line facility.
 Samples of these insulating glass units (IGUs) were tested by the Department of Energy in the glass fabricating and OEM skylight industry.

 In 2005, SAGE moved to its new headquarters and manufacturing facility, and commercially launched its first-generation SageGlass product.

 In March 2010, SAGE announced more than $100 million in DOE funding and Internal Revenue Service (IRS) tax credits to build a new facility in Faribault, Minnesota, to mass-produce SageGlass IGUs.

 The company ultimately decided to withdraw from the government funding program.

 Shortly thereafter, the company announced a new product that combines electrochromic technology with low U-factor triple-pane window glass construction.

-On November 10, 2010,French glass and building materials company Saint-Gobain acquired 50 percent of the SAGE with plans to share the two companies electrochromic glass technology and research and development efforts, The companies are also building the world's first large-scale electrochromic glass plant in Faribault, Minnesota.
+On November 10, 2010, Saint-Gobain, a French glass and building materials company acquired 50 percent of the SAGE.
+The companies aimed to collaborate on electrochromic glass technology and research and development.
+Additionally, they initiated plans to build a large-scale electrochromic glass plant in Faribault, Minnesota.

 In May 2012 Saint-Gobain announced they had acquired 100% of SAGE.
 The company became a wholly owned subsidiary of Saint-Gobain at that time.

 In 2012, the company filed a patent infringement suit against View; View counter-sued a few months later.